djplaner/canvas-collections/docs/getting-started/install/is-it-installed.md

 	Collections will only modify the Canvas module view when it is turned on.

-	Who will be able to see those changes is controlled by the visibility setting.
+	What changes you see will depend on

+	1. What changes have been configured.
+	2. If [Collections' visibility setting](../../reference/lifecycle/visibility/live.md) is set appropriately.

 <figure markdown>
 <figcaption>After you turn Collections on for the first time</figcaption>